West Indies warned against complacency as series win beckons

 “We’re looking to score 250-plus, we’re looking for centuries from our top batters, we’re looking for top class performances.
 We’ve had three centuries so far this season – we’re looking for more.

-“We're looking for more performances like Hayley Matthews's with bat and with ball, and congratulations to Deandra Dottin for scoring her highest international [score].
+“We’re looking for more performances like Hayley Matthews’, and congratulations to Deandra Dottin for scoring her highest international [score].

 “We’re looking for everything – the same, similar or better – but we’re also trying to eliminate complacency because you know after good performances, some teams tend to drop their guard a little bit but we can’t afford to do that.”